Know when not to say NO to EXERCISE!!

 I don’t have the stamina!

 I only have 15 or 20 minutes free in my day.
 That’s not really enough time, so why bother?
 HIIT or high-intensity interval training lets you do more in less time.
-Mix periods of high-intensity exercise (think 8 or above on a scale of 1 to 10) with rest or slower paced exercise.
-An example would to alternate sprints with walking.
+Mix periods of high-intensity exercise (think 8 or above on a scale of 1 to 10) with rest or slower-paced exercise.
+An example would be alternate sprints with walking.
 HIIT can be as effective as longer periods of exercise.
-15 minutes of HIIT is equivalent to 30 minutes of steady state exercise.
+15 minutes of HIIT is equivalent to 30 minutes of steady-state exercise.
 What’s more, you quickly build stamina and torch mega calories.